-- Colour schemes to the under awning façade may have greater variety and visual interest, but should not detract from the established streetscape character. - C13 The diversity of pub buildings and their significant internal and external fabric is to be retained and missing elements reinstated. - 1081 5051 C14 Parapet height and rhythm is to be consistent.
-Parapets should predominantly be masonry. - Infill development should include parapets and roof forms that respect the existing conditions in terms of parapet height, pitch and shape of roofs. - Architectural elements of side elevations are to be retained, restored or reconstructed C16 - C17 Corner sites are to be designed to maintain visual prominence in the street walkale Street.
-This is generally achieved through architectural elements such as parabet walls. - C18 New corner buildings are to address both street frontages. - C19 Awnings are reinstated in the original location, where evidence of the original structure - C20 Rear extensions should be designed to: - a) improve casual surveillance and vibrancy of rear lanes - b) minimise impact to significant landscape elements; and - c) protect the privacy and amenity of adjoining or adjacent residential uses. - C21 New buildings must maintain and reflect: - a) the established patterns and proportions of existing elevations which consist of a horizontal orientation below the awning line and a more vertical character above the awning line; - b) the consistency of horizontal and vertical façade features such as window heights and widths, bay widths, awning and parapet lines; - c) the established rlythm and pattern in the street arising from the original subdivision pattern; and - d) existing secbacks (generally zero setbacks) to front and side boundaries. - Above awning advertising signs are not permitted. - Signs and advertising must comply with the controls for advertising signs on buildings in Part E of this DCP, Chapter E7 Signage.
+- C12 Colour schemes to the under awning facade may have greater variety and visual interest, but should not detract from the established streetscape character. - C13 Parapet height and rhythm is to be consistent.
+Parapets should predominantly be masonry. , st 202 - C14 Infill development should include parapets and roof forms that respect the existing conditions in terms of parapet height, pitch and shape of roofs. - C15 Architectural elements of side elevations are to be retained, restored or reconstructed. - C16 Corner sites are to be designed to maintain visual prominence in the street wall of Oxfold Street.
+This is generally achieved through architectural elements such as parapet vals - C17 New corner buildings are to address both street frontages. - C18 Awnings are reinstated in the original location, where evidence of the original structure exists. - C19 Rear extensions should be designed to: - a) improve casual surveillance and vibrancy of rear lanes; - b) minimise impact to significant landscape elements; and - c) protect the privacy and amenity of adjoining or adjacent residential uses. - C20 New buildings must maintain and reflect: - a) the established patterns and proportions of existing elevations which consist of a horizontal orientation below the awning line and a more vertical character above the awning line; - b) the consistency of horizontal and vertical façade features such as window heights and widths, bay widths, awning and parapet lines; - c) the established rhythm and pattern in the street arising from the original subdivision pattern; and - d) existing setbacks (generally zero setbacks) to front and side boundaries. - C21 Above awning advertising signs are not permitted. - C22 Signs and advertising must comply with the controls for advertising signs on buildings in Part For this DCP, Chapter E7 Signage. , epealed b